CootCraig/nanoc_blog/blog/content/posts/2014-09-07-linux-tricks.md

 Last but not least, using a plain device file (like /dev/sr0) works fine to automount optical devices.
-But it is difficult to predict the name of a device file created for a usb drive, so a LABEL or a UUID should be used in /etc/fstab instead of a plain device file.
+But it is difficult to predict the name of a device file created for a usb drive, so a LABEL or a UID should be used in /etc/fstab instead of a plain device file.
 I.e. something like:

 <pre>